Gigas002/awesome-sweet/waybar/README.md

 # Sweet-Waybar

-TODO: link to example

 Sweet theme for [waybar](https://github.com/Alexays/Waybar)

 This color scheme usage depends on your overall waybar's `style` and only defines colors.
-See [this]() style for a complete example
+See example directory for a complete example

 ## Requriments